On the images of Galois representations attached to low weight Siegel modular forms: Introduction

-The corresponding result for elliptic modular forms was proven by Ribet \cite{Ribet77} using class field theory and the Ramanujan bounds for the Hecke eigenvalues of modular forms.
-For high weight Siegel modular forms, irreducibility for all but finitely many primes follows from the work of Ramakrishnan \cite{Ramakrishnan}.
-Here, potential modularity is used in place of class field theory, and results from $p$-adic Hodge theory---in particular, the fact that the Galois representations are Hodge--Tate regular---are used in place of the Ramanujan bounds.
-All other recent results proving the irreducibility of automorphic Galois representations rely crucially on the hypothesis of regularity (see, for example, \cite{BLGGT, Xia}).

-The novelty of this paper is to prove an irreducibility theorem in a situation where these key inputs are not available: in the case of low weight Siegel modular forms, the Hodge--Tate--Sen weights of $\rho_{\pi,\l}$ are irregular, purity is an open problem, and crystallinity is not known a priori.
-Indeed, a priori, we do not even know that $\rho_{\pi,\l}$ is Hodge--Tate.
-In place of these inputs, we exploit the fact that $\rho_{\pi,\l}$ is symplectic with odd similitude character in combination with partial results towards the generalised Ramanujan conjecture \cite{walji2013size} and a criterion of Jorza \cite{jorza2012}, which provides a sufficient condition for $\rho_{\pi,\l}$ to be crystalline.
+The automorphic representations $\pi$ in the statement of the theorem are exactly those that arise from classical genus $2$ vector-valued Siegel modular forms.
+The assumption that the functorial lift is cuspidal amounts to demanding that $\pi$ arises from a Siegel modular form that is not CAP or endoscopic; in these cases, the associated Galois representation is known to be reducible.
+In general, the existence of this lift follows from Arthur's classification \cite{Arthur2013}; see \Cref{arthur} for further discussion.

-We also analyse the images of the mod $\l$ Galois representations attached to $\pi$, and prove the following big image theorem:
+Beyond irreducibility, we also prove a big image theorem for the images of the mod $\lambda$ representations attached to $\pi$:

-\begin{customthm}{B} Let $\pi$ be a cuspidal automorphic representation of $\Gf(\AQ)$, whose archimedean component lies in the holomorphic (limit of) discrete series.
-Suppose that $\pi$ is not CAP or endoscopic.
-For each prime $\l$, let
+\begin{theorem} Let $\pi$ be a cuspidal automorphic representation of $\Gf(\AQ)$ such that $\pi_\infty$ is a holomorphic discrete series or limit of discrete series representation.
+Assume that the weak functorial lift of $\pi$ to $\GL_4$ exists and is cuspidal.
+Let $E$ be the coefficient field of $\pi$.
+For each prime $\lambda$ of $E$, of residue characteristic $\l$, let $\F_\lambda = \O_E/\lambda$ and let